 Mental stimulation throughout your lifetime is important for your brain health.
 Keep your mind active by increasing your level of social interaction, playing challenging games, and doing things that require an engaged mind.
-People who are to remain vital and engaged.
-As a result, many residents arrive with a need to connect with their world, to be fully functional, fit and productive and to age in place, in time.
+People who are more socially and intellectually involved are also less likely to develop dementia.